Keyang/node-csvtojson/readme.md

 * **escape**: escape character used in quoted column.
 Default is double quote (") according to RFC4108.
 Change to back slash (\\) or other chars for your own case.
 * **includeColumns**: This parameter instructs the parser to include only those columns as specified by an array of column indexes or header names.
 Example: [0,2,3,"name"] will parse and include only columns 0, 2, 3, and column with header "name" in the JSON output.
 * **ignoreColumns**: This parameter instructs the parser to ignore columns as specified by an array of column indexes or header names.
 Example: [1,3,5,"title","age"] will ignore columns 1, 3, 5, title column and age column and will not return them in the JSON output.
+* **colParser**: Allows override parsing logic for a specific column.
+It accepts a JSON object with fields like: `headName: <String | Function>` . e.g. {field1:'number'} will use built-in number parser to convert value of the `field1` column to number.
+Another example {"name":nameProcessFunc} will use specified function to parse the value.
+See [details below](#column-parser)

 All parameters can be used in Command Line tool.